It’s Time to Plan the Season of Creation

 The five Sundays are September 4, 11, 18, and 25, and October 2, 2022, otherwise known as the 14th-17th Sundays After Pentecost, or Propers 18-22.

 The Scripture readings, collects, and prefaces can remain the same as in the Lectionary in general use in your parish.
 Or you can substitute a more creation-themed text from the Bible, or another creation-care themed reading, for one or more of the lectionary texts.
 You can choose hymns and prayers that focus our worship on the goodness of God shown in creation.
 You can invite your young people to take part in preparing your worship space with creation-care themed posters, vestments, hangings, altar cloths, and so on.
 Let your imagination run free!
+For some examples, scroll through the list here.

 What will make your Season of Creation powerful will be the interpretation and presentation of the Bible passages you read in church.
 How does the message of the gospel speak to today’s experience of climate change?
 How do the prophet’s warnings and lamentations speak to us today about the need for environmental justice?